 Systems don’t always stay in the same category for their entire lifespan.
 Systems that were innovative yesterday can become ubiquitous and core platforms for tomorrow.
 Set an annual review cycle for yourself to assess and realign your organization’s application portfolio.
 Don’t navigate the constantly shifting sands of technology alone.
 Find an application management service who does more than the minimum to meet an SLA.

-Let’s talk about how SmartIT can be the application managed service provider you need, without being a consulting nightmare.
-Connect with me on LinkedIn today!
+Let's talk about how Onebridge can be the application managed service provider you need, without being a consulting nightmare--contact us today.